Geography-and-Planning/.github/profile/README.md

-# Hi there 👋 Welcome to the Geography and Planning Github Organization profile
+# Hi there 👋 Welcome to the Geography and Planning Organization!

 ## 🙋‍♀️ Introduction
 This Github organization shares many geography and planning information and tools, which is crucial for future development.